Toasting nuts can save you money, and you can have your own fresh, custom flavor. this page is about toasting nuts

 February 27, 20170 found this helpful

 Roasted hickory nuts are a healthy and delicious treat just about everyone will love.
-This is a guide about roasting hickory nuts.
+This is a page about roasting hickory nuts.